Seneca-ICTOER/OSM620v1/docs/Labs/lab4.md

 4. If the box was already checked, uncheck it, click **Apply**, check it again, then click **Apply** again.
 This forces the PTR generation.
 5. This should automatically create PTR records in your new reverse zone.
 6. Double-check your work.
 Click on the folder inside *Reverse Lookup Zone* to see its contents.
 If empty, right-click on the folder and click *Refresh*.
 7. They should now appear.
-If they do not, retrace your steps of ask for help.
+If they do not, retrace your steps or ask for help.

 ### Part 3: Test Reverse DNS Resolution